 How to add walnuts into your keto diet

 Walnuts can be incorporated into a keto diet in so many different ways.
 Firstly, they make a great snack on their own and can be eaten as a portion of convenience food.
 They are also great chopped and sprinkled on top of other keto dishes for some extra fat and crunch, and can even be ground into a flour to be used in baking as a replacement for wheat flour.
 For maximum fat and minimum carbs, you can also enjoy walnuts as an oil, simply drizzle on salads or other keto dishes but bear in mind that as oil you do lose some of the other nutritional components.
+Looking for more keto snacks that are high in protein?
+We've listed 5 of them here!

 Where can I buy good quality walnuts?